waocats/crabgo/src/doc/src/reference/registry-web-api.md

 }
 ```

-If the response has this structure Cargo will display the detailed message to the user, even if the response code is 200.
+If the response has this structure Crabgo will display the detailed message to the user, even if the response code is 200.
-If the response code indicates an error and the content does not have this structure, Cargo will display to the user a
+If the response code indicates an error and the content does not have this structure, Crabgo will display to the user a
  message intended to help debugging the server error.
 A server returning an `errors` object allows a registry to provide a more
 detailed or user-centric error message.

 For backwards compatibility, servers should ignore any unexpected query
 parameters or JSON fields.
 If a JSON field is missing, it should be assumed to
 be null.
 The endpoints are versioned with the `v1` component of the path, and
-Cargo is responsible for handling backwards compatibility fallbacks should any
+Crabgo is responsible for handling backwards compatibility fallbacks should any
 be required in the future.

-Cargo sets the following headers for all requests:
+Crabgo sets the following headers for all requests:

 - `Content-Type`: `application/json`
 - `Accept`: `application/json`
-- `User-Agent`: The Cargo version such as `cargo 1.32.0 (8610973aa
+- `User-Agent`: The Crabgo version such as `crabgo 1.32.0 (8610973aa
   2019-01-02)`.
 This may be modified by the user in a configuration value.
   Added in 1.29.